Dogs No Dogs

 Turn around at any point on the

-Emmons Moraine Trail, and return to the Glacier Basin Trail to keep moving up the valley.
+Glacier Basin Trail to keep moving up the valley.
 After crossing the stream again, turn left and continue your ascent along the White River with splendid views.
 Some sections of the trail are more rugged than others due to the history of flooding in this valley.

+Burroughs Mountain Trail, it's less than a mile farther to the Glacier Basin trailside camp and the official end of this trail.
 Campsites at Glacier Basin are popular with climbers who are beginning their ascent of Mount Rainier.
 The sites are located in the trees as one approaches the open meadows of the basin.
 Permits are required for camping.

 Flora & Fauna